bradwestness/bradwestness.github.io/_posts/2020/2020-08-08-switching-to-unifi.md

 ---
 layout: post
-title: Switching Your Network to UniFi
+title: Switching Your Home Network to UniFi
-categories: [Software]
+categories: [Software,Programming]
-image: content/images/paper_mario_party_cover.png
+image: content/images/unifi_header.jpg
 ---

 I recently switched over my home network to all [UniFi](https://store.ui.com/) based gear, and I've had several co-workers and friends ask about it, there's a bit of a learning curve to figure out what exactly you actually need to get a network put together with UniFi, so I figured I'd write up my thoughts in the form of a blog post so I can refer folks to it in the future.